Feedstock R&D

 How about:

-To find out more about these feedstocks and others–and about how feedstocks are used to make advanced biofuels, how the research is progressing, and what challenges face us, click on the Feedstock or R&D Feedstock categories at the bottom right of each page.
+To find out more about these feedstocks and others--and about how feedstocks are used to make advanced biofuels, how the research is progressing, and what challenges face us, click on the Feedstock or R&D Feedstock categories along the right margin of each page.

 OR, search by the name of the feedstock that interests you.